fwd/nano-js/README.md

 ## NanoPay.js

 This tools is not for keeping secrets from the public.
-It's to make it easier for users to support your work.
+It was created to make it easier for users to support you.

 #### Install